-They call it the ‘nesting period’-a hormone fueled stretch of time before you give birth during which you simply can’t stop getting jobs done around the house, in fear of not being able to do them once the baby arrives.
+They call it the “nesting period” – a hormone fueled stretch of time before you give birth during which you simply can’t stop getting jobs done around the house, in fear of not being able to do them once the baby arrives.
 Andy is officially scared of being chased around the house by the vacuum cleaner and the laundry baskets remain mysteriously empty!

-I feel very new to childcare, so in preparation for motherhood, I have taken some of the essential pre-natal classes and read a few parenting books.
+I feel very new to childcare, so in preparation for motherhood, I have taken some of the essential prenatal classes and read a few parenting books.
 It’s clear that a different routine is inevitable.
-I anticipate feeding the little one every two to four hours, changing diapers at least eight times a day, and sleeping in shifts, just as the baby does.
+I anticipate feeding the little one every two to four hours, changing diapers at least eight times a day and sleeping in shifts, just as the baby does.
 And it’s not just the timetable that can be unsettling.
-Add in the unpredictability of childbirth, my prospective career as a milking machine and sharing my life with a brand new miracle that I am going to be responsible for; all fairly daunting.
+Add the unpredictability of childbirth, my prospective career as a milking machine and sharing my life with a brand new miracle that I am going to be responsible for; it’s all fairly daunting.

 When life feels like a challenge, I like to focus on three basics: exercise, meditation and nutrition.
-Sure life is going to change in a big way but this doesn’t mean that it has to fall apart-if I can get the basics right, I feel I have a fighting chance.
+Sure, life is going to change in a big way but this doesn’t mean that it has to fall apart.
+If I can get the basics right, I feel I have a fighting chance.
 I’m convinced that the routine of yoga, quiet time and healthy food have helped eased my pregnancy journey up until now.
 Knowing this, it makes sense for me to continue on this pathway as best as I possibly can.
-I’m already planning on how and when I will stay active and knowing how sleep deprived I will be, the best ways I can stay mindful once I am a Mum.
+I’m already planning on how and when I will stay active and knowing how sleep deprived I will be, the best ways I can stay mindful once I am a mom.
 And then there is food.

-There are plenty of ways you can eat healthily whilst on the go.
+There are plenty of ways you can eat healthily on the go.
 I have been tightly packing my freezer full of bread, grains, casseroles, soups and some of my favorite desserts that I can prepare in a moment’s notice.
-Instead of spending countless hours in the kitchen at 38 weeks pregnant, I cook more than is needed at dinnertime and store the leftovers in portion-friendly, freezer bags.
-The granola tin is overflowing and I’ve bought heaps of of dry snacks that I can store for a long time (my cupboards look like they are prepared for World War Three!).
+Instead of spending countless hours in the kitchen at 38 weeks pregnant, I cook more than is needed at dinnertime and store the leftovers in portion-friendly freezer bags.
+The granola tin is overflowing and I’ve bought heaps of of dry snacks that I can store for a long time (my cupboards look like they are prepared for World War III!).
 I’m stocked up with healthy food that involves little or no preparation time.
-I’m sure my body will thank me for it and my baby will appreciate the better mood I am in because I am eating regularly.
+I’m sure my body will thank me for it and my baby will appreciate the better mood I am in because I’m eating regularly.

-Smoothies are nutritious and great ‘on the go’.
+Smoothies are nutritious and great on the go.
 I have all the essential smoothie ingredients ready: plant protein powders, nut butters, bananas and frozen fruit.
 I’ll throw in a few fresh leaves to get my green fix.
-For convenience, I’ve signed up with a service that delivers fresh, farmers’ market quality vegetables straight to my door.
+For convenience, I’ve signed up with a service that delivers fresh farmers’ market quality vegetables straight to my door.
 The produce is seasonal and local so I get to help the environment too.
 It doesn’t even cost any more than going to the supermarket.

-When life takes a dramatic turn, hopefully friends and family are not too far away to lend a hand in the kitchen or babysit for a night-I’ve not been shy in asking for help in advance.
-The take out menus are in the bin and the grocery stores are wondering why their stocks are so low!
+When life takes a dramatic turn, hopefully friends and family are not too far away to lend a hand in the kitchen or babysit for a night.
+I’ve not been shy in asking for help in advance.
+The takeout menus are in the bin and the grocery stores are wondering why their stocks are so low!
 Testing as it may appear, I’m ready to face motherhood in good health.
-Change here I come…
+Change, here I come…